4awpawz/trio/README.md

         .addClass("header__nav-item--active");
 };
 ```
-__--__ _source/callbacks/showCurrentPageInHeader.js_

 In the callback example above, you might think that the `$` argument is a `jQuery` object, but it is not.

-__!__ _There is absolutely no browser involved here, only streams of static markup text.
-So jQuery, which interacts with the browser, and not with streams of static markup text, would be totally useless._
+__!__ _There is absolutely no browser involved here, only streams of markup text.
+So jQuery, which interacts with the browser, and not with streams of markup text, would be totally useless._

 The `$` argument is, in fact, a `cheerio` object that wraps the mashed up page.